Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Staying Safe in the Sun as a Cancer Survivor

 Surgery and radiation can cause certain parts of your body to be sensitive to the sun.
 Chemotherapy can make your entire body sensitive to UV rays.

-Self-tanning lotions and salon spray tans are healthier options for those who want the appearance of tanned skin.
+Self-tanning lotions and salon spray tans are healthier options to get a tan.

-Sun exposure is needed to make Vitamin D in the skin.
-Since lack of sunlight may lead to Vitamin D deficiency, survivors may need to take a Vitamin D supplement.
-Survivors should check with their health care provider about Vitamin D supplements.
+Sun exposure is needed to make vitamin D in the skin.
+Lack of sunlight may lead to vitamin D deficiency.
+You may need a vitamin D supplement.
+Check with your health care provider.